raganwald/braythwayt.com/_posts/2013-03-08-this-happy-place.md

 I understand this and I am happy to say I'm glad that there are pain relievers in the world.
 I need them too!
 But part of what makes me happy is a revelation I had a while back: I may not always be in the aspirin business, but I'm not peddling vitamins that may or may not make you a healthier programmer "someday."

 No. I'm actually a drug dealer (please supply your own air quotes).
 I'm in the endorphin business, not the vitamin business.

-It's not for everyone, but some people are wired such that when they learn something, a little part of their brain releases some chemicals that make them feel good.
-Right away.
+It's not for everyone, but some people are wired such that when they learn something, a little part of their brain releases some chemicals that make them feel good. **Right away**.

-And when they (and by "they," I mean you!) feel good about whatever it was that turned on those switches, they feel good about other things in their life.
+And when they (and by "they," I hope I also mean you!) feel good about whatever it was that turned on those switches, they feel good about other things in their life.
 They relax a bit.
 They do a better job when they're happy.
 They are more creative.
 They're easier to get along with.
 They're in their happy place.

 ---